BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 task a doLast
 ```

-There are numerous things like this that you need to know or else you will have
+There are numerous things like this that you need to know or else you will
-surprises.
+experience surprises.

 ## Other Issues

 - The Gradle documentation assumes you already know a lot.
 It is not a tutorial
   as much as a core dump.
-I now understand why, because to do anything you have
+I now understand why, because *to do anything you have
-  to understand everything.
+  to understand everything*.
 But this assumption makes it challenging for the
   newcomer.

 - Slow startup times.
 Over the years they've worked to speed it up but if you
-  run Gradle a lot, you will notice it and it becomes annoying.
-In contrast,
+  run Gradle a lot, the startup time becomes annoying.
+In contrast, `make` is
-  `make` is extremely fast.
-Even all the build tools I've created in Python are
+  extremely fast.
+Even all the build tools I've created in Python are quick by
-  quick by comparison.
+  comparison.

 - It's not that easy to discover Gradle's abilities, and there are so many
   abilities that you often don't know what's possible or what might already